Apprenticeships and training

 - Intermediate - level 2 apprenticeships for people aged 16 and above.
 Some but not all employers will askfor GCSEs at grade 4/5 or C or above

-- Check out the latest local - jobs, apprenticeships and traineeships in Calderdale and Kirklees, download local apprenticeships and training, a list of what training providers have to offer (140kb PDF), updated 8 May 2017
+- Check out the latest local - jobs, apprenticeships and traineeships in Calderdale and Kirklees, download local apprenticeships and training, a list of what training providers have to offer (133kb PDF) - updated 24 October 2017

 - Find out more about apprenticeships to Get on and Go Far and search for apprenticeships across England on the National Apprenticeship Service website or check out other job sites